HPoe2013/vue-todo-list/README.md

 Front end code exam for Summit Credit Union
 Exam instructions

-Clone the repository and create a branch off of main.
+Fork the repository and create a branch off of main.

 Create a Vue app in visual studio code.